-In Elizabethan and Stuart diplomatic correspondence, ‘envoy’ and ‘ambassador’ were often interchangeable terms.
-The persistence of Latin as a diplomatic lingua franca throughout most of the sixteenth and seventeenth centuries favoured the use of terms such as legatus or orator to identify a series of English diplomatic agents who were appointed to temporary missions.
-Nonetheless, the English translations of the summaries of the credentials and letters produced by Elizabethan and Stuart diplomats and bureaucrats frequently resort to the term ‘envoy’, which, according to the Oxford English Dictionary, originates from the French envoi, describing the action of sending something.
-The association between the term ‘envoy’ and the transmission of messages is well illustrated by references to envoys in the Elizabethan and Jacobean diplomatic correspondence written in English.
-On 19 February 1569, for example, Christopher Mundt wrote from Cologne to William Cecil that ‘certain great men would wish her Majesty to send an envoy with congratulatory messages, and so to renew the old amity and confederacy with the Protestant princes’.
-In June 1580, Elizabeth I hoped to impede the acclamation of Philip II of Spain as king of Portugal, and planned to send an unnamed envoy to Lisbon to establish contact with the Dukes of Braganza, who also claimed the Portuguese throne, ‘because we could by no other means, either from their ambassador resident here, or otherwise, understand certainly the state of their affairs, we resolved for our better satisfaction to send an express messenger to them’.
+Derived from Old French envoy(e) and designating someone or something ‘sent forth,’ ‘envoy’ and closely related terms such as ‘emissary’ or ‘mediator’ were often used by early modern diplomats and bureaucrats to designate different types of diplomatic agents charged with temporary missions.
+While appointments of resident ambassadors and the formation of a professional diplomatic corps was gradually adopted across Europe throughout the sixteenth and seventeenth centuries, there were significant financial costs associated with maintaining a permanent embassy in a foreign court.
+That, along with reasons of political strategy and symbolic communication, led many polities to preserve some of the ad hoc diplomatic practices that predominated between antiquity and the late fifteenth century.
+Indeed, the diplomatic terminology inherited from Roman and medieval eras persisted in the designation of temporary agents who were regularly identified with titles such as nuntius, orator, procurator, legatus, or missus.
+The fact that many of the holders of these titles shared similar functions with resident ambassadors contributed to a terminological confusion which lasted well into the early eighteenth century.
+François de Callières, the author of the influential De la manière de négocier avec les Souverains (1716), for instance, did not differentiate between envoy and negotiator when describing the function of the ambassador.In Elizabethan and Stuart diplomatic correspondence, ‘envoy’ and ‘ambassador’ were often interchangeable.
+The persistence of Latin as a diplomatic lingua franca throughout most of the sixteenth and seventeenth centuries favoured the use of terms such as ‘legatus’ or ‘orator’ to identify a series of English diplomatic agents who were appointed to temporary missions.
+Nonetheless, the English translations of the summaries of diplomatic credentials and letters produced by Elizabethan and Stuart diplomats and bureaucrats frequently resort to the term ‘envoy’.
+The association between the term ‘envoy’ and the transmission of messages is also attested by references to envoys in the Elizabethan and Jacobean diplomatic correspondence written in English.
+On 19 February 1569, for example, Christopher Mundt wrote from Cologne to William Cecil that ‘certain great men would wish her Majesty to send an envoy with congratulatory messages, and so to renew the old amity and confederacy with the Protestant princes’..
+In June 1580, Elizabeth I, hoping to impede the acclamation of Philip II of Spain as king of Portugal, planned to send an unnamed envoy to Lisbon to establish contact with the dukes of Braganza, rival claimants to the Portuguese throne, ‘because we could by no other means, either from their ambassador resident here, or otherwise, understand certainly the state of their affairs, we resolved for our better satisfaction to send an express messenger to them’.

 However, by the end of the seventeenth century, the employment of foreigners as diplomatic agents became more problematic.
 The development of a professional diplomatic corps, and the sensitivity of the subjects dealt with by diplomats, encouraged the perception that diplomatic service should be an exclusive of English nationals.
 The ascension of William of Orange to the English throne and apprehension of growing Dutch influence on the English state led to fear that the king could ‘appoint a Dutch Man Ambassador or Envoy to any Court in Europe’ since this would lead to ‘Sacrificing the Concernments of England, in that Court and Country, to the Pleasure and Profit of the Hollanders'.

-The term ‘envoy’ was frequently applied to diplomatic agents of non-European polities.
-The English East India Company (EIC) and the Levant Company, for example, encountered polities with highly developed diplomatic systems with their own complex protocols, practices and conceptual frameworks.
-While European ambassadors and envoys enjoyed a privileged status inspired by the Roman law of nations, in the Ottoman Empire, Morocco, Savafid Persia or Mughal India, English and other European diplomatic agents found different notions of ambassadorship predominated, which granted a limited legal and political status to diplomats.
-John Chardin, in his account of his travels in Persia and India, explained to his readers that ‘the Persians make no distinctions between Embassadours, Envoys, Agents, Residents, &c. but still make use of the word Heltchi, which comprehends all’.
-English diplomats stationed outside Europe therefore had to deal with diplomatic systems based on different notions of ambassadorship which required almost permanent negotiation with local authorities on the effective status of English diplomats.
-Challenged by diplomatic systems with different categories of diplomatic agents and with a preference for temporary missions, the English and their European rivals in Asia and Africa frequently used the term ‘envoy’ as the immediate correspondence to figures such as the Persian Heltchi mentioned by Chardin.
-John Ovington, for example, mentioned that ‘a Chinese Madarine, who arriv'd at Suratt in the quality of an Envoy from Limpo’, and Francis Brook transcribed a proclamation signed by King William and Queen Mary on an ‘ Offer from the Emperor of Fez and Morocco, by his Envoy sent hither to Treat about a general Redemption of all the Engllish that are his Slaves’.
+With the rising commercial interests of the English throughout the seventeenth century, the term ‘envoy’ was frequently applied to diplomatic agents of non-European polities.
+The English East India Company (EIC) and the Levant Company encountered polities with highly-developed diplomatic systems with their own complex protocols, practices, and conceptual frameworks.
+While European ambassadors and envoys enjoyed a privileged status inspired by the Roman law of nations, in the Ottoman Empire, Morocco, Savafid Persia or Mughal India, English and other European diplomatic agents found different notions of ambassadorship predominated.
+These often granted a limited legal and political status to diplomats. n his account of his travels to Persia and India, John Chardin explained to his readers that ‘the Persians make no distinctions between Embassadours, Envoys, Agents, Residents, &c. but still make use of the word Heltchi, which comprehends all’.
+The encounter with diplomatic systems based on different notions of ambassadorship, which often required an almost ongoing negotiation with local authorities on the status of English diplomats, generated tension and contributed to a negative depiction of polities outside Europe by the English.
+Sir Thomas Roe, for example, complained that the Mughal court was a place ‘not fit to keep an Ambassador’ and depicted Mughal diplomatic practices as ‘affronts and slavish costumes’.